Mllkmoha/food-ordering-app/README.md

 ## License

-This project is for learning and portfolio use.
+This project is for learning and portfolio use